 5 Serious Pay Per Head Risks When Becoming a Bookie

-Anybody interested in becoming an online bookie agent must be aware of the risks.
+Anybody interested in becoming an online pay per head bookie agent must be aware of the risks.
 Numerous risks abound when one decides to run an individual sportsbook.

 Below, check out 5 such pay per head risks.